-In accordance with their supervisor and with the approval of the PhD Board, students may carry out up to 40 hours of additional teaching activity or teaching assistance, without payment (exercises, seminars and workshops as part of bachelor and master courses, support and assistance for the final paper/thesis, assistance for exams, correction of written papers).
+Students are encouraged to engage in teaching activities (up to 40 hours per year) (exercises, seminars and workshops as part of bachelor and master courses, support and assistance for the final paper/thesis, assistance for exams, correction of written papers).
+Students should inquire with their supervisors about teaching opportunities.